Yunus-S-Aytekin/Temperature-Change-in-Mugla/README.md

 ### Data Source:

-- This data was taken from TÜİK(Turkish Statistical Institute).
+- This data was taken from Global Historical Climatology Network daily (GHCNd).
 - Here is the [link](https://biruni.tuik.gov.tr/bolgeselistatistik/anaSayfa.do?dil=eng)

 ### About The Image: